rantahar/introduction-to-mpi/setup.md

 On Windows, you can install [Microsoft MPI](https://docs.microsoft.com/en-us/message-passing-interface/microsoft-mpi) for Visual studio

-## Install cmocka
+## Install Cmocka (for C) or FRUIT (for Fortran)

-Cmocka is a unit testing framework for C. You can find it at the [Cmocka website](https://cmocka.org/)
+Cmocka is a unit testing framework for C. You can find it at the [Cmocka website](https://cmocka.org/).
+On Ubuntu, all you need to do is install 'libcmocka-dev'.

+FRUIT is a similar unit testing framework for Fortran.
+It can be downloaded from [sourcefourge](http://sourceforge.net/projects/fortranxunit/).

 {% include links.md %}